Code Monkey home page Code Monkey logo

 Widgets

-QWidgets are used for "standard" GUI components like as buttons, checkboxes, drop down menus, and so on.
-Because widgets are inherited from QObjects, we also have signals/slots and a parent-child relationship.
-It is best to utilize them for standard user interface components and customize them with a subset of CSS known as QSS and so-called stylesheets.
-There is, however, an option of drawing them yourself using the paintEvent() method, however this may be difficult.
+QWidgets are used for "standard" GUI components such as buttons, checkboxes, drop-down menus, and more.
+Since widgets inherit from QObjects, they also have signals/slots and a parent-child relationship.
+It is best to use them for standard user interface components and customize them with a subset of CSS known as QSS and stylesheets.
+There is also the option of drawing them yourself using the paintEvent() method, although this can be challenging.

 Description Screenshot

 Message Box - The QMessageBox class provides a modal dialog for informing the user or asking for and receiving an answer from the user.
-A message box displays a primary message to notify the user to an issue, an informative explanation to better clarify the message, or a query to the user.
-Furthermore, the message box can display an icon as well as ordinary buttons for receiving user answers.
+A message box displays a primary message to notify the user of an issue, an informative explanation to clarify the message, or a query to the user.
+The message box can also display an icon and standard buttons for receiving user responses.

 Check out the Python implementation as well.